Taiko2k/Tauon/docs/usage.md

 - Clear playlist and re-import

-##### Upgrading:
+##### Upgrading / Moving:

-- Clean install recommended.
-Copy 'star.p' file from old install to keep play counts.
+- Copy 'star.p' file from old install to keep play counts.

 Advanced Use
 ============